Brian Moore (novelist)

-Brian Moore (/briˈæn/ bree-AN; 25 August 1921 – 11 January 1999), was a novelist and screenwriter from Northern Ireland who emigrated to Canada and later lived in the United States.
+Brian Moore (/ˈbriːən/ BREE-an; 25 August 1921 – 11 January 1999), was a Northern Irish and Canadian writer.
 He was acclaimed for the descriptions in his novels of life in Northern Ireland during and after the Second World War, in particular his explorations of the inter-communal divisions of The Troubles, and has been described as "one of the few genuine masters of the contemporary novel".

 He was awarded the James Tait Black Memorial Prize in 1975 and the inaugural Sunday Express Book of the Year award in 1987, and he was shortlisted for the Booker Prize three times (in 1976, 1987 and 1990).
 Moore also wrote screenplays and several of his books were made into films.
+For the 1991 film adaptation of his historical novel Black Robe (1985) he won a Genie Award, a Canadian Screen Award for Best Screenplay.

 Early life and education

 Moore was born and grew up in Belfast with eight siblings in a large Roman Catholic family.
 His grandfather, a severe, authoritarian solicitor, had been a Catholic convert.
 His father, James Bernard Moore, was a prominent surgeon and an observant Catholic and his mother, Eileen McFadden Moore, a farmer's daughter from County Donegal, was a nurse.
 His uncle was the prominent Irish nationalist Eoin MacNeill, founder of Conradh na Gaeilge (the Gaelic League) and Professor of Irish at University College Dublin.

 Moore was educated at Newington Elementary School and St Malachy's College, Belfast.
 He left the college in 1939, having failed his senior exams.
-The physical description of the school at the heart of The Feast of Lupercal matches closely that of Moore's alma mater and is widely held to be a lightly fictionalised setting of the college as he unfondly remembered it.
+The physical description of the school at the heart of The Feast of Lupercal matches closely that of Moore's alma mater and is widely held to be a lightly fictionalised setting of the college as he remembered its negative aspects.

 Wartime service and move to North America

 Moore was a volunteer air raid warden during the Second World War and served during the Belfast Blitz in April and May 1941.
 He went on to serve as a civilian with the British Army in North Africa, Italy and France.
 After the war ended he worked in Eastern Europe for the United Nations Relief and Rehabilitation Administration.

 in 1948 he emigrated to Canada to work as a reporter for the Montreal Gazette, and became a Canadian citizen.
-Moore lived in Canada from 1948 to 1958, moving to New York in 1959 to take up a Guggenheim Fellowship and remaining there until his divorce in 1967.
-He then moved to the west coast of the United States, settling in Malibu, California, with his new wife Jean.
-He taught creative writing at UCLA.
+Moore lived in Canada from 1948 to 1958.
+He moved to New York City in 1959 to take up a Guggenheim Fellowship and continued to live there until he and his first wife divorced in 1967.

+Moore moved to the West Coast of the United States with his new wife Jean, settling in Malibu, California and teaching creative writing at UCLA.
 While eventually making his primary residence in California, Moore continued to live part of each year in Canada up to his death.